 According to EU law, Member States shall ensure that suspects and accused persons are not presented as being guilty, in court or in public through the use of measures of physical restraint such as handcuffs, glass boxes, cages and leg irons.

-will work together to increase knowledge and sensitivity to the presumption of innocence among professionals and the public.
+In the two years between 2017-19 the Hungarian Helsinki Committee and its partners (please find them listed below) worked together to increase knowledge and sensitivity to the presumption of innocence among professionals and the public.

 How deeply anchored is the presumption of innocence in Europe?
 How are people accused of a crime portrayed in public, in the courtroom, and in the media?
 These are all questions at the heart of a new EU project on which communication scientist Katharine Sarikakis, head of the University of Vienna’s Media Governance & Industries Research Lab, will be working.